doyancha/FoodExpress-Data-Analytics/README.md

    → Design campaigns that explicitly boost **order value** (e.g., bundling, upselling) rather than just volume

 **Conclusion**:
-FoodExpress is in a **strong position** — small, targeted improvements on top of this solid foundation can drive **significant profitability and growth**.
+FoodExpress is in a **strong position**, small, targeted improvements on top of this solid foundation can drive **significant profitability and growth**.

 ---
 **Analysis completed: December 27, 2025**